 With more people choosing to rent rather than buy a property, competition in the rental market is high.
 Follow our tips to maximise your chances of securing your dream rental property.

-Three simple and effective steps can be the difference between a flat or house share made in heaven or a spare room in hell.
+Three simple and effective steps could be the difference between a house share made in heaven or a spare room in hell.

 It’s a very exciting prospect looking for accommodation, but it can also be quite daunting.
 Take a look at these questions before you look around.

 Each accommodation option has its pros and cons.
 Student Source talk you through the different student accommodation options available for first years.

 Whether you’re searching for a new place to live or you’re thinking of moving – Move Me In is designed to help you every step of the way.